Center for Academic Support

 JWU is dedicated to providing reasonable accommodations to allow students with learning, physical or other disabilities and/or chronic health conditions to succeed in their academic pursuits.
 While maintaining the highest academic integrity, the university strives to balance scholarship with support services that assist students with disabilities with accessing the university’s academic environment.

 Because some programs of study at the university have technical standards and requirements, applicants and students with disabilities should contact the Center for Academic Support to discuss the availability of reasonable accommodations or to obtain documentation guidelines, when appropriate.

-For further information regarding available reasonable accommodations and the accommodations procedure, visit the Center for Academic Support website or call the Center for Academic Support at the appropriate campus.
+For further information regarding available reasonable accommodations and the accommodations procedure, visit the Center for Academic Services website or call the Center for Academic Support at the appropriate campus.

 Food Allergy Accommodation Requests for College of Culinary Arts and College of Hospitality Management Students